Jatin-Ydv/ALICE-A-Multipurpose-AI-Assistant/README.md

 # ALICE (Artificial Intelligence for Learning, Interaction, Coordination, and Efficiency)

-Welcome to ALICE, your ultimate AI companion tailored for efficiency and convenience.
+Welcome to ALICE, your ultimate voice-enabled AI companion tailored for efficiency and convenience.
 ALICE isn't just another virtual assistant—it's a powerhouse of capabilities designed to enhance your productivity and streamline your daily tasks seamlessly.

 ## Features